 Excel with SharePoint Server (on-premises)

-If you upgrade to a newer version of SharePoint, you can use Excel with Excel Services or Excel Online, as follows:
+If you upgrade to a newer version of SharePoint, you can use Excel with Excel Services or in a browser, as follows:

 Excel Services in SharePoint Server 2010